Svendeer/Archfetch/README.md

 Configuration:

-### Install wmctrl and lsb_release on your system; then, clone this repo and add an alias to your bashrc o zshrc
+### Install wmctrl and lsb_release packages on your system; then, clone this repo and add an alias to your bashrc o zshrc

 Example: